Undergraduate Admissions

 • In order to be an "approved honors course," the high school course must be identified as honors on the official high school "a-g" course list.
 The “a-g” course list can be found at https://hs-articulation.ucop.edu/agcourselist.

-More about GPA calculation and to use the Cal State Apply GPA Calculator
+More information about GPA calculation can be found on the CSU GPA Calculator website.